webpack/webpack.js.org/README.md

 ## Git Flow

 We are using the [git flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model.

-Please direct all pull requests for code changes to the [develop](https://github.com/webpack/webpack.js.org/tree/develop) branch.
-[Content](https://github.com/webpack/webpack.js.org/tree/master/src/content) changes are fine on to make on master.
+Please direct all pull requests to the [develop](https://github.com/webpack/webpack.js.org/tree/develop) branch.

 ## Editor Config